mike-bricknell-barlow/wordpress-simple-webp-images/readme.txt

 == Changelog ==

+= 1.1.11 =
+* Bugfix - Adding information message to admin page to explain process of temporarily setting Wordfence Firewall to Learning Mode, to avoid issue with blocking of conversion ajax calls.

 = 1.1.10 =
 * Bugfix - adding check to verify if output buffered string is HTML before attempting to process